Sunday, 28 January 2018

 Caudron biplane

 I saw a reference to his having served in the Royal Flying Corps.
 Prior to 1917, it was a requirement that a pilot had to have obtained a Royal Aero Club Flying Certificate before he could be granted a commission in the Royal Flying Corps or the Royal Naval Air Service.
 It is not clear how long he stayed in the Royal Flying Corp or why he later transferred to the infantry.
 In 1917 he is listed as a subaltern (2nd Lt) in the Duke of Cornwall's Light Infantry (DCLI).
 In 1918 he fought with the 2nd Battalion DCLI at Salonica on the Macedonian Front.
-He remained with the regiment after the war ended, and in 1922 is listed as a Lt before being promoted to Captain in December 1922.
+He remained with the regiment after the war ended, and in 1922 is listed as a Lieutenant before being promoted to Captain in December 1922.
 At some stage, he transferred to the British Indian Army most likely in the late 1920s.
 In 1935 he was serving as a Major with the 7th Rajput Regiment.
 He continued in the rank of Major until 1941 when he became Lt-Colonel in command of the 5th Battalion in Hong Kong following the promotion of Cedric Wallis to Brigadier.

 Lt-Col Roger Cadogan-Rawlinson as an infantry officer in WW1 (Source: IWM)

-After liberation in 1945, Cadogan-Rawlinson returned to Britain and retired from the Army aged forty-seven, in 1947 on grounds of ill-health, no doubt as a result of three and half years of brutal incarceration in a Japanese POW camp.
-He passed away, aged only fifty-six, in April 1954, in Ulverston, in the Lake District of Cumbria.
 In 1929, he appeared on the electoral roll with the same address that he had provided on the Royal Aero Club certificate in 1915.
 The address being Evelyn Mansions, London.
 This is a large, red brick, late Victorian or Edwardian mansion block that still exists, off Victoria Street in the City of Westminster.
-It may have been his mother's address, as an Alice Millers Cadogan was registered at the same address.
+It must have been his mother's address, as an Alice Millers Cadogan was registered at the same address.
 She died aged seventy-eight in 1951, only a few years before her son died so prematurely.

 "Roger was a direct descendant of the famous artist.
 His grandfather, William Sawrey Rawlinson, inherited Duddon Hall (formerly Duddon Grove) in 1860 from Rev. George Millers, a minor canon of Ely Cathedral.
 Rev. Millers was the nephew of George Romney and his wife Mary.
 The inheritance came with the proviso that William Rawlinson’s family bear the name Millers in addition to their own surname.
 Hence Roger’s mother was Alice Millers-Rawlinson.
 Duddon Hall is a Grade II listed building.
 The Hall fell into disrepair after the Second World War, but was restored in the 1980s, and is now divided into apartments."